Best Zinc Supplement for Testosterone in 2026

 The RDA for zinc in adult men is 11mg per day.
 Most zinc-sufficient men eating a varied diet get 8-12mg from food.
 The supplementation question is how much additional zinc moves the needle for testosterone support.

 Clinical studies showing testosterone improvement in zinc-deficient men used doses of 25-45mg elemental zinc daily.
-At those doses, researchers documented testosterone recovery in men with documented deficiency over 6-month periods.
-These are not doses to exceed casually — the tolerable upper intake level for zinc is 40mg per day from all sources combined, and chronic supplementation above that level depletes copper, an antagonist mineral that zinc competes with for absorption.
+The tolerable upper intake level for zinc is 40mg per day from all sources combined — chronic supplementation above that level depletes copper, an antagonist mineral that zinc competes with for absorption.

 The practical daily supplementation range for most men is 15-30mg elemental zinc from a supplement, assuming 8-12mg from diet.
-This keeps total daily intake within the safe range while providing meaningful support for men with marginal deficiency.
-Men who eat red meat 4-5 times per week and include legumes and seeds in their diet are likely in the lower need tier — 15mg supplemental zinc may be sufficient.
+Men who eat red meat 4-5 times per week are likely in the lower need tier — 15mg supplemental zinc may be sufficient.
 Vegetarians, men with high training volumes and sweat losses, and men who drink alcohol regularly are in the higher need tier where 25-30mg supplemental zinc is more appropriate.

 The 5 Best Zinc Supplements for Testosterone in 2026

-Thorne Zinc Bisglycinate at 15mg per capsule is the clean, precise zinc supplement we’d recommend to most men as the starting point for testosterone support.
+Thorne Zinc Bisglycinate at 15mg per capsule is the clean, precise zinc supplement for most men as the starting point for testosterone support.
 Pharmaceutical-grade manufacturing, NSF certification, bisglycinate chelate for maximum absorption and minimum GI irritation, and a dose that fits cleanly into the supplementation range without approaching the upper intake limit from a single capsule.

 Pros: Pharmaceutical-grade manufacturing, NSF certified, bisglycinate form for superior absorption, 15mg elemental zinc per capsule, minimal GI side effects, affordable, clean label.
 Cons: 15mg per capsule requires two capsules for higher dose protocols, no copper included to offset depletion at higher doses, unflavored capsule only.

-Pros: Three-nutrient formula covers zinc, magnesium, and B6 simultaneously, zinc monomethionine with clinical research backing, Thorne manufacturing standards, supports both testosterone and sleep quality, one product replaces two.
-Cons: Magnesium aspartate is a less optimal magnesium form than glycinate for sleep specifically, 30mg zinc at the upper intake limit requires monitoring total dietary zinc, B6 at 10.5mg is safe but some men prefer lower B6 intake.
+Pros: Three-nutrient formula covers zinc, magnesium, and B6 simultaneously, L-form only zinc monomethionine with clinical research backing, BioPerine for enhanced absorption, supports both testosterone and sleep quality, 90 servings per bottle.
+Cons: 30mg zinc at the upper intake limit requires monitoring total dietary zinc, magnesium aspartate is a less optimal form than glycinate for sleep specifically, B6 at 10.5mg is safe but some men prefer lower B6 intake.

 3. NOW Foods Zinc Glycinate — Best Budget Bisglycinate (~$12-15/120 servings)

 At 30mg per capsule, it’s at the upper end of the recommended daily supplementation range for men with marginal dietary zinc intake.
-Men eating red meat regularly would be better served by Thorne’s 15mg option to stay within safe total intake.
+Men eating red meat regularly would be better served by Thorne’s 15mg option.
 Men with documented higher needs — vegetarians, heavy trainers, heavy drinkers — can use the 30mg capsule without concern at standard dietary zinc intake.

-The value proposition is straightforward: bisglycinate absorption quality at roughly half the per-serving cost of Thorne.
+The value proposition: bisglycinate absorption quality at roughly half the per-serving cost of Thorne.
 The tradeoff is GMP certification rather than NSF certification — a meaningful but not disqualifying difference for most men.

 Pros: Bisglycinate form for superior absorption, 30mg per capsule, GMP certified, excellent value at $0.10-0.12 per serving, 120 capsules per bottle, widely available.
-Cons: GMP certification rather than NSF — less rigorous third-party testing than Thorne, 30mg may be too high for men with adequate dietary zinc, no copper included at this dose level.
+Cons: GMP certification rather than NSF, 30mg may be too high for men with adequate dietary zinc, no copper included at this dose level.

 4. Jarrow Formulas Zinc Balance — Best Zinc + Copper Combination (~$10-12/100 servings)